Master of Arts in Teaching FAQ

 Can I become certified in arts education or elementary education through Empire State College’s MAT program?

-No. Empire State College’s MAT program leads to middle school or adolescence certification only in the core subject areas of math, biology, chemistry, physics, earth science, English, Spanish or social studies.
+No. Empire State College’s MAT program leads to middle school or adolescence certification only in the core subject areas of Math, Biology, Chemistry, Physics, Earth Science, English, Spanish, Social Studies, or Agricultural Education.

 Can I take graduate courses without enrolling in the MAT program that would count toward teacher certification in New York state?